nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Removes the specified modules, module subgroup, student or professor profile from the system.

-Format:
-(Note: Commands under the sub header Person page can only be used on person page, and likewise for other pages)
+(Note: Commands under the sub header Person view can only be used on person page, and likewise for other view)

+### On Any View:

+#### Delete module by module code
+Format: `delete o/module m/[MODULECODE]`
+* Deletes the module with the specified `MODULECODE`.
+* The module must already exist in the system.
+* For example, `delete o/module m/CS2103` removes the module with module code CS2103

+### Delete group by module code and group name
+Format: `delete o/group m/[MODULECODE] g/[GROUPNAME]`
+* Deletes the group specified by `GROUPNAME`, within the module specified by `MODULECODE`.
+* Both the module and the subgroup must already exist in the system.
+* For example, `delete o/group m/CS2107 g/T04` removes the T04 subgroup from the CS2107 module.

 ### On People View: